You may be a candidate for Endoscopic Foramintotomy

 Foraminal Stenosis

 The foraminal passageways, through which important nerves branch away from the spinal cord and travel to other areas of the body, are particularly susceptible to damage and decline.
 “Foraminal stenosis” occurs when these canals become obstructed or narrowed.
-Usually, foraminal stenosis becomes noticeable when a nerve becomes compressed, which leads to pain, discomfort and other irritating complications.
-Although foraminal narrowing can become a serious condition, it is generally easily treatable with prompt medical attention and proper care.
+Usually, foraminal stenosis becomes noticeable when a nerve becomes compressed, leading to pain, discomfort, and other complications.
+Although foraminal narrowing can become a serious condition, it is generally treatable with prompt medical attention and proper care.

 Causes